grimmer0125/electron-face-finder/README.md

 # Features

 - Find the matched face images.
 From the menu, `file->open a source file`, select a source image including 1 face.
 Then click 'open' of menu or click open button , to select folder/any other file.
-Later it will show matched images.
+Later it will show matched images having the same face.
 - ~~Open a Directory and browse it's images~~
 - ~~Open an Image File and browse the images inside the same directory~~
-- ~~Fast navigation through the images via Left/Right keyboard buttons~~
+- Fast navigation through the images via Left/Right keyboard buttons
-- ~~Rotate an image clockwise/anti-clockwise~~
+- Rotate an image clockwise/anti-clockwise
 - Save/Move the image to a new location